PanagiwthsPapadopoulos/filmclubsauthdb-frontend/README.md

-# 🎥 Film Club Manager - Setup Guide
+# 🎥 FilmClubsAUThDB - Setup Guide

 This guide will help you set up the project from scratch on a computer with nothing installed.